 You can put yourself at risk if you use the same password for every account you have.
 If a criminal obtains access to your login information, they can easily attempt the same password for other accounts you may have.

 Set a strong password that consists of a minimum of 8 to 12 characters containing both upper and lower case letters, at least one number and at least one unique characters such as *, @, #, $, %, !, etc.

 Trying to remember a strong password for multiple accounts can be mentally exhausting.
 A tip to remember a strong password for each account is to include the first three letters to the end or beginning of your strong password you’ll remember.
-For example, if your strong password that you created is 1982*TLC# and you have an account at Macy’s, you can set your password for Macy’s to be either MAC1982*TLC# or 1982*TLC#MAC.
+For example, if the strong password that you created is 1982*TLC# and you have an account at Macy’s, you can set your password for Macy’s to be either MAC1982*TLC# or 1982*TLC#MAC.
 As long as you use the same pattern at each website you have a log in for, you’ll be able to have both a strong password that is unique yet easy for you to remember.